seajax/seajax/README.txt

 can filter and sort a deep zoom collection.
 Collection data can come from a CXML file or be added dynamically on the client.
 For more info on setting up a page using this PivotViewer implementation, see v2/app/pivot/quickstart.html.
 Unlike the library portion, which aims to support every major browser, PivotViewer requires a browser with the <canvas>
 element, meaning IE8 and earlier are unsupported.
+A demo collection can be seen at http://seajax.github.io/ .

 As a historical note, most of this code was written in 2010 and was targeted at mouse interaction, so updates may be needed for newer browsers and touch interaction.